PAPERS, PRE-PRINTS, REVIEWS

 Nature Methods 2005 Feb;2(2):99-104 PDF Abstract on Medline Supp.
 Info.

-probe their function.
-Biotin ligase recognizes a 15 amino acid
+their function.
+Biotin ligase recognizes a 15 amino acid tag specifically

 DNA Transfection Screening from Single Beads.